-Matrix time is similar in principle to vector time, but event times are expanded into n-by-n matrices where n is the number of instances.
-At instance i, the i^{th} row of the matrix contains exactly the elements of a vector time point.
+Matrix time.
+Matrix time is similar to vector time, but event times are expanded into n-by-n matrices where n is the number of instances.
+At instance i, the ith row of the matrix contains exactly the elements of a vector time point.
 Other rows provide additional causal information that may be useful in certain applications.
 Further details, including the origins of matrix time, are provided by Raynal and Singhal (1996).

-4.5 Simulation Time
+4.2 Simulation Time

 We interpret simulation time as any event time representation intended as a basis for simulation.
 Unfortunately, the term is ambiguous in many cases, especially when used to refer to the current point in time during a simulation run.
 Although "simulation time" and "simulated time" are often used interchangeably, we hope to discourage this practice.
-In our view, simulated time (Section 4.6) is a particular type of simulation time.
-Other types include virtual time (Section 4.7) and discrete event time (Section 4.8).
+In our view, simulated time is a particular type of simulation time.
+Other types include virtual time and discrete event time.
 The more specific terms should be used where possible.